CartoDB/crankshaft/doc/22_spatial_interaction_gravity_models.md

 ### CDB_SpIntProduction(subquery text, flows_var text, origins text, destin_vars text[], cost text)

-This model is similar to the traditional gravity model, but with additional knowledge about how flows originate that can be used to constrain the the model.
+This model is similar to the traditional gravity model, but with additional knowledge about how flows originate that can be used to constrain the model.

 #### Arguments